 This Chinese broccoli, jiè lán (芥兰, Mandarin) or gai lan (Cantonese) looks nothing like your garden-variety florets.
-Even though it shares the same family as regular broccoli (which is known as xī lán huā, 西兰花 or literally western broccoli), Chinese broccoli has long green stems and dark, thick leaves.
-Some compare it to broccoli rabe, and sometimes jie lan will be harvested with edible flower buds in small bunches.
+Even though it shares the same family as regular broccoli (which is known as xī lán huā, 西兰花, or literally western broccoli), Chinese broccoli has long green stems and dark, thick leaves.
+Some compare it to broccoli rabe, and sometimes it will be harvested with edible flower buds in small bunches.
 However, Chinese broccoli is sweeter and much less bitter than broccoli rabe.

 Chinese Choy Sum (菜心) or Yu Choy（油菜）

-Choy sum or cài xīn (菜心, in Mandarin) or yóu cài (油菜, yow choy in Cantonese), is a another common and popular Chinese leafy green vegetable.
-Although it looks similar, it should not be confused with Chinese broccoli.
-The taste of choy sum is much sweeter and more tender than the Chinese broccoli.
-The texture of these is a bit closer to bok choy.
-We love these because they are mild in flavor and go great as a side dish or addition to tons of different dishes.
+Choy sum, also known as yu choy, is another common and popular Chinese leafy green.
+In Mandarin, they’re known as cài xīn (菜心) or yóu cài (油菜).
+Don’t confuse it with Chinese broccoli.
+The taste of choy sum is much sweeter and more tender, with a texture closer to bok choy.
+We love these because they are mild in flavor and go great as a side dish or as an addition in many different recipes.